ekaterinatao/Tutorial_projects/project_9/README.md

 **Briefing**
 - There is dataset containing information of Spatial Omics.
 - We should perform descriptive statistics and check some hypothesis.
-- We should realize algorithm of bootstrap and permutation tests.
+- We should implement algorithm of bootstrap and permutation tests.

 **Skills**
 Learn to write good code.